Strategic Defence of the Parity Accord

 No. Federalisation alone does not entrench parity.
 In the UK, sovereignty remains parliamentary, meaning any federal or devolved arrangement would remain conditional, reversible, and subject to majoritarian override.

-The Parity Accord exists because parity has never been constitutionally secured.
-It embeds shared sovereignty, non-domination, and Parity of Esteem as enforceable legal constraints, not political conventions.
+The Parity Accord exists because parity has not been constitutionally secured.
+It embeds shared sovereignty, non-domination, and Parity of Esteem as enforceable legal constraints, rather than political conventions.
 A UK federal model would therefore leave parity contingent on future political will, rather than protected by constitutional design.

 Political, Institutional & Overlapping Concerns (8–24)